-Chocolate is, in its creation, a fermented product.
-However, by the time it reaches the grocery store there is little left of that delicious flavour development (bean-to-bar chocolate is something completely different).
-In honour of the up coming holiday of love, here is a fermented chocolate truffle that creamy and delicious!
+Chocolate is, in its essence, a fermented product.
+However, by the time it reaches the grocery store there is little left of that delicious flavour development.
+Chocolate connoisseurs enjoy the differences in growing region and fermentation in bean-to-bar chocolate.
+For the rest of us, here is a recipe for probiotic chocolate truffles!

-The fact that they are full of probiotic goodness just means that you can justify sharing a few more of them with yourself!
+Even if they aren’t altogether healthy, the fact that they are full of probiotic goodness means that you can justify sharing a few more of them with yourself!

 - 2 oz baking chocolate (100% chocolate)